December 22, 2020 |0 min read |Veterinarian Reviewed

 Urinary crystals occur when tiny, microscopic crystals irritate a cat’s bladder, making it painful to urinate.
-There are two types of crystals, struvite, and oxalate.
+There are two main types of crystals that are seen in cats, struvite, and oxalate.
 Both of these crystals are caused when there is an imbalance in a cat’s urinary pH.

 FIC presents itself in a similar way as crystals or a UTI, but there is no root cause of the problem, unlike both of the other conditions.
 Many vets think that stress plays a role, as does dehydration, inflammation in the bladder, or physical situations such as a small urethra.

-Both of these urinary issues can lead to serious medical conditions such as bladder or kidney stones or a urinary blockage, which can be fatal.
+Both of these urinary issues can lead to serious medical conditions such as bladder stones in cats or kidney stones or a urinary blockage, which can be fatal.
 The most common signs or a cat experiencing a urinary tract problem include:

 - Going in and out of the litter box frequently

 - Only urinating a small amount

 - Urinating outside of the litter box

 The type of treatment your cat receives for their urinary issue will depend on what the diagnosis is.
 The treatment plan will also determine the cat urinary tract infection recovery period.

 For a cat facing a UTI, the most common treatment plan is a course of antibiotics.
 Luckily, these antibiotics usually work quickly and you can see results in as little as five days if there are no other complications.